sachinshastri23/sachinshastri23/README.md

 - 👋 Hi, I’m @sachinshastri23
 - 👀 I’m interested in statistical predictive modelling with Machine Learning and Deep Learning.
-- 🌱 I’m currently learning Tableau.
+- 🌱 I’m currently working on an end-to-end ML project on algorithm based financial trading.
-- 💞️ I’m looking to collaborate on applications of ML in various business processes and data-driven innovations.
+- 💞️ I’m looking to collaborate on applications of ML in financial trading.
 - 📫 How to reach me: sachin.shastri1@gmail.com

 <!---